Carlos151294/ticketing/auth/README.md

 * **mongoose**

   Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment.
 Mongoose is a tool to get access to MongoDB and work with data inside of it.

+* **cookie-session**

+  Simple cookie-based session middleware.
+Used to create and destroy sessions.
+  A user session can be stored in two main ways with cookies: on the server or on the client.
+This module stores the session data on the client within a cookie, while a module like express-session stores only a session identifier on the client within a cookie and stores the session data on the server, typically in a database.
+  Used to create and destroy sessions.

+* **jsonwebtoken**

+  An implementation of JSON Web Tokens.
+Used to create JWTs (sign tokens) and verify they're valid.